Zhiar Ali: Career

 Ali started his advocacy career in 2017 when he established the Lava Foundation, a group devoted to promoting LGBT causes.
 He was hired by Rasan, a group tackling related challenges, in late 2019, and Lava Foundation's initiatives were absorbed into Rasan.
 After working with Rasan for more than a year, Ali made the decision to leave the organisation and launch Yeksani, a movement dedicated to promoting LGBT rights in the Kurdistan Region.

-In addition to his work as an LGBT rights activist, Ali was also an advocate for animal rights.
 He previously served as the project manager of Kurdistan Vegans, where he organised and coordinated World Vegan Day events for two consecutive years.
-He also wrote on music journalism and other topics such as conflict in the Middle East, LGBT rights in Iraq, and social and civic issues for a local independent news outlet.
+He has also written as a freelance journalist on music and on political and social issues, including conflict in the Middle East and LGBT rights in Iraq, for a local independent news outlet.

 LGBT Activism

 Through his activism, Ali hopes to increase public knowledge of the struggles the local LGBT population faces, bring these issues to the attention of national and international actors to spur action, and seek to integrate the group into Kurdish society.
 He has stressed that due to a lack of public awareness and understanding, the living conditions for LGBT+ people in Kurdistan are subpar.
+In June 2020, Ali spoke about the situation of LGBT people in Iraq at the Global Pride event hosted by InterPride.

 I do not care what Kurdish leaders are tweeting or saying to consulates and embassies in meetings, we do not need their 'deep concern' and tokenistic efforts; we need real action.
 We need legislation.
 We want representation in politics, – Ali to Middle East Eye in an interview.

 As an LGBT rights activist, Zhiar Ali uses social media as a key tool for raising awareness and promoting change.
-He is known for shedding light on the legal loopholes that are often used to detain and mistreat LGBT individuals in his region, particularly Articles 393, 394, 400, and 401.
-In an interview with BBC Persian, he highlighted the ways in which these laws are misused to unlawfully detain and persecute members of the LGBT community.
-Ali has also spoken about indignifying processes LGBT asylum seekers have to go through to prove their sexuality.
+In an interview with BBC Persian, he highlighted legal loopholes, particularly Articles 393, 394, 400, and 401 of the Iraqi Penal Code, that he says are misused to unlawfully detain and persecute members of the LGBT community.